Auzzy/pyinq/docs/src/source/discovery.rst

         python -m pyinq discover test_dir

-The "discover" keyword is what invokes test discovery, and the next argument ("test_dir" above) tells PyInq what the root test directory is.
-Note that it is interpreted relative to your current working directory.
-Thus, the above command will work if your current working directory comntains "test_dir".
-If you want to run discovery on the current folder (such as from within "test_dir"), replace "test_dir" with ".".
+The ``discover`` keyword is what invokes test discovery, and the next argument tells PyInq where to find the root test directory.
+This path can be either relative or absolute.
+If you want to treat the current folder as the test root, make this argument ``.``.

 You may also specify the filename pattern and output format.
 For a more detailed discussion of these options, see :ref:`execute_discovery`.